needle-mirror/com.unity.connect.share/README.md

 Install **Unity 2019.3** or newer.
 You can download the latest Unity from https://unity3d.com/get-unity/download.

 ## Limitations
-The zipped game build cannot exceed 100 MB.
+The zipped project build cannot exceed 500 MB.